texta-tk/texta-tk.github.io/source/language_detector.rst

 Language Detector
 ######################

 :ref:`Language Detector <lang_det_concept>` is a tool for detecting languages of the chosen :ref:`indices <index_concept>` documents.
-It uses :ref:`langdetect python module <https://pypi.org/project/langdetect/>`_.
+It uses `langdetect python module <https://pypi.org/project/langdetect/>`_.
 This is useful for getting a quick overview of the languages presented in your dataset and parse out documents in a certain language for future work.

 Creation